 Tanks Group Archive

-To provide access to the coast Williams obtained a concession from the Portuguese to build the Benguela Railway, linking Katanga with Benguela in Angola.
-However, the railway failed to realize Williams’s expectations, and most mineral traffic was carried east by the Chemin de Fer du Bas-Congo au Katanga (BCK), to Beira in Mozambique.
+Williams was later involved with a highly ambitious project to build a railway from the copper fields to the port of Benguela on the Angolan coast.
+However, the Benguela railway failed to realize Williams’ expectations, and most mineral traffic was instead carried east by the Chemin de Fer du Bas-Congo au Katanga (BCK), to Beira in Mozambique.

-As well as being of interest to industrial historians, they are a major source for studies of colonialism and development in Africa.
+As well as being of interest to industrial historians, the Tanks archive is a major source for studies of colonialism and development in Africa, and the relations between colonial governments and business interests.